 In posts, I’ve written on my logo design process and how I create graphics and illustrations, I’ve mentioned Vector Artwork or Vector Graphics a few times.
-Part of the process of creating a logo or other illustrations is creating vector artwork from the drawings.
+Part of creating a logo or other illustrations is creating vector artwork from the drawings.

 But what is Vector Artwork?
 How does Vector Artwork work better than other options for logos?
 And what makes Vector art valuable for things like Logo Design?

 Let’s talk about that.

-All Digital or Electronic Art can be divided into one of two groups.
+We can divide all Digital or Electronic Art into one of two groups.

 Bitmaps (or Raster Images)

 The most common group used by people who are not graphic artists is Bitmaps or Raster Images.
-These are made up up tiny pixels.
-When you zoom into anything that is formatted this way, you will see millions of tiny squares making up this picture.
+Tiny pixels make up each raster image.
+When you zoom into any raster image, you will see millions of tiny squares making up this picture.

-For this reason, any kind of bitmap image cannot be enlarged too far above where it was originally created without losing some of the quality.
+For this reason, we cannot enlarge any kind of bitmap image too far above the size we made it without losing some quality.

 Common bitmap file formats include .jpg (Joint Photographic Group), .png (Portable Network Graphics), and .gif (graphical image format).
 They each have specific uses.
-JPG (or JPEG) is commonly used for photographs.
+JPG (or JPEG) are commonly used for photographs.
 GIF is used for simple animations or images with a transparent background.
-PNG is used for Alpha-channel transparency, which means the edges of the transparent image aren’t quite as harsh as with a gif.
+We use pNG for Alpha-channel transparency, which means the edges of the transparent image aren’t as harsh as with a gif.

-My logo on this website was created in Adobe Illustrator but exported as png.
+I created my logo on this website in Adobe Illustrator but exported as png.
 I also exported it as an eps, pdf, and jpeg for other uses.

 Vector artwork, in contrast, remains perfectly smooth and pristine while endlessly enlarged.
-Instead of being created using tiny pixels, Vector artwork is created using Vectors or lines that are connected together by anchor points.
+Instead of being created using tiny pixels, we create Vector artwork using Vectors or lines that connected together by anchor points.
 When clicked on, these anchor points can produce “handles” that allow the artist to manipulate the shape of the graphic.

 Most common file formats for Vector Artwork include SVG (Scalable Vector Graphics), EPS (Encapsulated PostScript), and AI (Adobe Illustrator).
-When a graphic artist creates a graphic in a Vector design program like Adobe Illustrator, the image can also be exported as a bitmap, to be more easily shared or used on the internet.
-So, for example, my logo was created in Adobe Illustrator, but on my website, it is a .png file format.
+When a graphic artist creates a graphic in a Vector design program like Adobe Illustrator, it can also export the image as a bitmap, for use on the internet.
+So, for example, I created my logo in Adobe Illustrator, but on my website, it is a .png file format.

 SVG is a format for modern web browsers, and results in a smaller file size.
 EPS is a vector format usually used for print design.

 The image below shows a detail of two dots in a graphic.
-One is done as a vector, and the other as a bitmap or raster, to demonstrate the difference.
+One is a vector, and the other as a bitmap or raster, to show the difference.
 This image is from Wikimedia Commons.